ViacomInc/data-point/packages/bench-trial/README.md

 Test asynchronous code [example](examples/async-example.js) Write manual test sync/asynchronous code [example](examples/manual-tests.js)

 ## Acknowledgements

-This tool is only a wrapper of [benchmarkjs](https://benchmarkjs.com), so the credit really goes to them.
+This tool is a wrapper of [benchmarkjs](https://benchmarkjs.com), so all credit related to benchmarking itself really goes to them.

+Thanks to [Paul Molluzzo](https://github.com/paulmolluzzo) for coming up with the name **bench-trial**!

 ## <a name="contributing">Contributing</a>